-- No one is to leave their house for any reason.
+- no one is to leave their house for any reason.
 All front doors are to be sealed for six months.
-Going outside will result in instant death.
+Going outside will result in instant death; and

 How are you feeling now?
 Could anyone live like this?
 Yes.
 Welcome to life on a submarine.
 A submariner wrote to me a couple of days ago and kindly said I could share his insights.
 So I’m going to stop now and hand over to him.

 Although superficially similar, what we experience as submariners is nothing like the current Covid-19 situation.
 Whilst on patrol we can’t phone or email anyone, there’s no internet access or video calls or Facetime, no unlimited access to the news, no shopping.
 For a submariner if you didn’t bring it with you on patrol and someone else doesn’t have it you have to wait.
 Also there’s no access to the outside for duration of the patrol so we can’t even see the outdoors never mind go outside.
 But you adapt to it and just get on with it.